Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 So what I do is speak truth to kooks.

-And they give the statistics about how Carey and Gore all lost the middle class vote, predominantly the white middle class, but other areas too, the black middle class, the Hispanic middle class, Martian middle class, whatever middle class we have here, they are not getting it.
+And they give the statistics about how Kerry and Gore all lost the middle class vote, predominantly the white middle class, but other areas too, the black middle class, the Hispanic middle class, Martian middle class, whatever middle class we have here, they are not getting it.

-And it's a trend, it's not just an aberration.
+It's not just an aberration.

 And it just illustrates their problem.

-Now, that's not even they're they're they're Democrats who have seen the light.
+They're Democrats who have seen the light.

 They're liberals, but they apparently have seen the light.

-So I love these liberals calling themselves progressives now.
+I love these liberals calling themselves progressives now.

 But it illustrates the problem.

-You keep waiting for their agenda.
+You keep waiting for their agenda, keep waiting for their contract with America.

-You have the Kook fringe.
+You have the kook fringe.

 And they don't want to hear what the third way has to say.